-- Students are able to (1) demonstrate an understanding of the basic physical operation of networks, including the concepts of data encoding and error detection and recovery; (2) show experience of the design and operation of contemporary wide-area, local-area and wireless networking technologies' motivation, design and future of internetworking; (3) understand the TCP/IP protocol stack; (4) understand client/server and peer-to-peer networking models; (5) apply industry standard application programming interfaces providing network access from within procedural and object-oriented programming languages; (6) understand distributed applications for heterogeneous computer systems, and the security and privacy factors raised by contemporary networks and their applications; (7) develop a systems approach to design and operational performance; (8) gain in-depth technical competence in computer networks; and (9) apply their knowledge to identify, analyse and solve problems.
+- Students are able to (1) demonstrate an understanding of the basic physical operation of networks, including the concepts of data encoding and error detection and recovery; (2) explain the design motivation for, and operation of, contemporary wide-area, local-area and wireless networking technologies; (3) understand the TCP/IP protocol stack, and its support for client/server and peer-to-peer networking models; (4) apply industry standard networking programming interfaces from within procedural and object-oriented programming languages; (5) develop distributed applications for heterogeneous computer systems; and; and (6) understand the security and privacy factors raised by contemporary networks and their applications..

 - Indicative assessments in this unit are as follows: (1) mid-semester test; (2) practical project; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.